Switch Plans Tool

 We have assumed a default interest rate of 5% AER.
 However, if you have a specific rate you wish to compare against, then you can personalise your free switch plans analysis to whatever new rate you feel is appropriate.

-The Switch Plans Calculator is provided for illustrative purposes and cannot be guaranteed.
+The Switch Plans Tool is provided for illustrative purposes and cannot be guaranteed.
 This is because interest rates are subject to change and can depend on your location and the amount of capital you need to fulfil your personal circumstances.
 To understand the features, benefits and risks of a lifetime mortgage, please contact us and ask for your own individual, personalised illustration.